 Hopefully you already know that federal law entitles you to a free credit report every year.
-That’s not the only way you could get a free report, though.
+That’s not the only way you can get a free report, though.

-So, if these life events happen to you, it makes sense to take advantage of these freebies and examine your credit report closely.
+So, if these life events happen to you, take advantage of these freebies and examine your credit report closely.

 Circumstances that may qualify you for a free credit report

 - A company has notified you within the past 60 days that it took adverse action against you — such as denying you credit, insurance or employment — based on your credit report.
 The notice will state which credit reporting company to contact for a free credit report.